-UPDATE (February 1, 2017): THE TRAVEL AWARD IS NOW CLOSED - WE WILL EMAIL ALL APPLICANTS SHORTLY TO INDICATE WE HAVE RECEIVED THEIR APPLICATIONS AND WILL NOTIFY AWARDEES IN EARLY MARCH 2017
+UPDATE (February 1, 2017): THE TRAVEL AWARD IS NOW CLOSED - AWARDEES HAVE BEEN NOTIFIED AND WILL BE FEATURED IN A FUTURE POST

 To commemorate their innumerable contributions to the development and use of fluorescent protein tools and their dedication to scientific sharing, Addgene is opening applications for the Michael Davidson and Roger Tsien Commemorative Travel Awards.
 These $2,000 USD awards will be open to any masters students, PhD students, or postdocs traveling to an academic conference in 2017 who can demonstrate that fluorescent proteins have or will have an impact on their research.